-3 Factors Views Comments Real Yields • India's inflation-adjusted yield is lower than most Emerging Market peers .
-The 10-year IGB real yield at 2.3% is lower than the average real yield of 4% for other major EMs.
-Supply dynamics • Government bond supply is lower .
-The government pegged its gross borrowing for FY 2026 at ~INR 14.8trn compared to INR 14.1trn in FY 2024, however net-borrowing was lower at 11.1trn Monetary policy • Market expects no rate cuts by the RBI in the near-term.
-1-year Overnight Indexed Swap (OIS) spread suggests market participants expects the RBI to stay on hold over the next 12 months.
+Factors Views Comments Real Yields • India's inflation-adjusted yield is lower than most Emerging Market peers.
+The 10-year IGB real yield at 3% is lower than the average real yield of 4.1% for other major EMs.
+Supply dynamics • Government bond supply is lower in H1 FY2026 .
+The government pegged its gross borrowing for H1 FY2026 at ~INR 8trn or 54% of the budgeted INR 14.8trn for FY2026 (vs 58% in H1 FY2025).
+Monetary policy • Market expects no rate cuts by the RBI in the near-term.
+1-year Overnight Indexed Swap (OIS) spread suggests market participants expects the RBI to stay cut rates by 25bps over the next 12 months.
 Liquidity • The RBI's focus remains on providing need-based liquidity support.
-The RBI announced liquidity enhancing measures through FX buy-sell swap, OMOs and Variable Rate Repo.
-The banking system liquidity has improved currently at INR 0.4trn after hitting a surplus of INR 3trn in January.
-Additional liquidity measures will be key for bond yields given a seasonally tight fiscal quarter.
+The RBI has stepped by liquidity enhancing measures through FX buy-sell swap, OMOs and Variable Rate Repo.
+The banking system liquidity has improved to a surplus of INR 1.6tm after hitting a deficit of INR 3tm in January.
+RBI support through OMOs and other liquidity measures will be key for bond yields in H1 FY2026.
 Demand dynamics • Foreign investors remain buyers in 2025 .
 YTD 2025 foreign investors inflows remain positive and is likely to stay robust given India's bond inclusion in global indices.
 RBI OMOs and demand from domestic institutional investors (banks, insurers, and mutual funds) will be a key determinant of bond yields in 2025.
 Yield premiums • Yield premiums trade below-average .
-The spread between 10-year IGB yield and repo rate is at 45bps vs. 5yr avg. of 144bps.
-High-quality (AAA) are attractive, with the yield spread between 3Y AAA rated bond and 3Y G-sec at 98bps, higher than the 10yr avg. of 70bps.
+The spread between 10-year IGB yield and repo rate is at 21bps vs. 5yr avg. of 142bps.
+High-quality (AAA) are attractive, with the yield spread between 3Y AAA rated bond and 3Y G-sec at 104bps, higher than the 10yr avg. of 71bps.